VLOOKUP function on Pivot Table

 In this article, suppose we have a dataset of sales records of some famous cigarette brands in five different regions, and we have summarized the sales of each brand in each region in a Pivot Table as shown below.

-Now, suppose we want to retrieve the summarized sales figure of a specific brand (Lookup value) for a specified region (col_index) from this Pivot Table using VLOOKUP function as per above syntax.
+Now, suppose we want to retrieve the summarized sales figure of a specific brand (Lookup value) for a specified region (col_index) from this Pivot Table using the VLOOKUP function.

 =VLOOKUP (H17, B3:H14, 6, FALSE)

-As you can see here, we have used following cell reference in this formula
+As you can see, we have used following cell reference in this formula

 Lookup-value– Cell H17 (NEWPORT) value to look for in the first column of the pivot table